cloudfoundry/community/toc/rfc/rfc-draft-app-to-app-mtls-routing.md

 The solution has two core components that must ship together:

 - **Phase 1a (mTLS Infrastructure)**: GoRouter requires and validates client certificates for the mTLS domain, forwarding caller identity via the XFCC header.
 - **Phase 1b (Authorization Enforcement)**: GoRouter enforces per-route access control.
-Routes are blocked by default unless `allowed_sources` explicitly permits the caller.
+Routes are blocked by default unless mTLS route options explicitly permit the caller.

 An optional enhancement simplifies client adoption: